29next/theme-kit/README.md

 pip install next-theme-kit --upgrade
 ```

+> :warning: **Important**
+>
+> As of version 1.0.2, the store authentication uses Oauth and requires creating an store Oauth App with theme:read and theme:write permissions

 ## Usage
 With the package installed, you can now use the commands inside your theme directory and work on a storefront theme.